Home | Intervention Overview | Office Cockpit - Working with Dignity

 We agree with Shibley Telhami, Anwar Sadat Professor for Peace and Development, who advocates the building of bridges from academia as follows, "I have always believed that good scholarship can be relevant and consequential for public policy.
 It is possible to affect public policy without being an advocate; to be passionate about peace without losing analytical rigor; to be moved by what is just while conceding that no one has a monopoly on justice."
 We would like to add that we believe that good scholarship can be relevant and consequential not only for public policy, but for raising awareness in general.

 Currently, many are glued to their chairs in front of their desks for hours, clutching their computer mouse, rigidifying their bodies, and acquiring back pain.
 An architect from an Arab country recently said: "With the chair, we also acquired back pain."
 This ought to be changed.
 Merely introducing "ergonomic chairs" is not sufficient.
-The basic pattern has to be humanized.
+The basic concept has to be humanized.
 No longer should the desk with its mounted computer be primary and the human body secondary.
 The human body has to be at the center of attention, while the machines have to be brought to the body and adapted to the body, not vice versa.

 The Office Cockpit project attempts to dignify work and create a more functional solution, a solution that later could also be emulated by developing countries: the West ought to do more than bringing back pain as price for development.
 (Study: Sitting Up Straight Hurts Your Back)